Skip to main content

 Gratitude isn’t just for young people.
 A surprising amount of research suggests that gratitude does good things for adults too, suggesting it’s related to mood, self-esteem, wellbeing, life satisfaction, and even quality of sleep!

 In one study, researchers split adults into groups and asked one to write down things they were thankful for each week, while others wrote down ‘hassles’.
-Those in
+Those in the gratitude group rated their lives more positively as a whole, had higher expectations about the upcoming week, and experienced fewer symptoms of physical illness.

 In a second study, people wrote down their gratitude or hassles every day.
 The gratitude group reported that they had a better mood, choosing words like ‘enthusiastic’, ‘interested’, ‘joyful’ and ‘strong’ – and they were also more likely have helped someone with a personal problem or offered emotional support to someone else.

-And the really good news?
+And the good news?
 A study found that writing down things they were thankful for made people more grateful.
 Keeping a gratitude diary seems to work – and research suggests it’s even more powerful to jot things down daily (compared to weekly).

 For most people, it’s not too much of a chore, either.
 People who start writing gratitude lists for experiments often find it’s so enjoyable (and self-reinforcing) that they continue even after the study has finished.